PedestrianDynamics/jupedsim/README.md

 ## Contributing

-We are open for contributions and would be happy to see Questions, Issues and Pull Requests.
+JuPedSim is licensed under [GNU LGPLv3](LICENSE) hence we are looking forward to your contributions and would be happy to see questions, issues and pull requests.

 ### Questions